skagra/diy-cpu-uc-assembler/README.md

 ## mOpDecoder.txt

-Each line in the `mOpDecoder.txt` associates a symbolic name for a machine-code opcode with a set of numerical machine-code opcodes.
+Each line in `mOpDecoder.txt` associates a symbolic name for a machine-code opcode with a set of numerical machine-code opcodes.
 The symbolic name is used to identify the relevant μcode in `uCode.txt`.

 For [example](ucode/mOpDecoder.txt):